Actindo-AG/Documentation/POS/Operation/02_SelectOffer.md

 #### Prerequisites

-Offers for POS are created, see [Manage offers for POS](../Integration/07_ManageOffers.md).
+Offers have been created for the *Venduo POS* module, see [Manage offers for POS](../Integration/07_ManageOffers.md).

 #### Procedure